Thursday, February 19, 2026

 -- II Corinthians 12:12

 The message of Jesus in the flesh by contrast was like a bright flash, exposing the world's utter corruption and proclaiming its imminent transformation.
-It came suddenly without signs to be observed (Luke 17:20f.), and especially not an antichrist.
+But it came suddenly without signs to be observed (Luke 17:20f.), and especially not an antichrist.

 The kingdom of God was already there among them, he said, and . . . they missed it.